 Yarra Valley Parklands

 Find your way in the valley

 Located in Melbourne’s north on Wurundjeri Country, Yarra Valley Parklands are made up of several parks following the banks of the Yarra River including Westerfolds, Bankia, Birrarung and Candlebark Parks, Yarra Flats, Sweeneys Flat and Longridge Park Camp.

 The collection of parks is the perfect place to escape the hustle and bustle of busy life and reconnect with nature.

-Follow these top tips to get the most out of your forest therapy experience or go with a guide.
-Licensed Tour Operators including Forest Therapy Victoria and Amongst the Trees offer Forest and Nature Therapy walks and activities at several of our parks, including Yarra Valley Parklands.
+Follow these top tips to get the most out of your forest bathing experience or go with a guide.
+Licensed Tour Operators including Forest Therapy Victoria and Amongst the Trees offer forest bathing walks and activities at several of our parks, including Yarra Valley Parklands.

-Forest Therapy walks are shown to have benefits for stress levels, blood pressure, immune systems, blood sugar, concentration, sleep and creativity!
+Forest bathing walks are shown to have benefits for stress levels, blood pressure, immune systems, blood sugar, concentration, sleep and creativity!

 Orienteering is a sport which sees competitors find their way between points across unfamiliar terrain using a map and compass – a great way to go deep into the scrub while working on your fitness!
 Ready to give orienteering a try?
 Orienteering Victoria and Take Shape Adventures offer orienteering activities within Yarra Valley Parklands.

 Ok, you got us – the Yarra River (Birrarung) isn’t exactly a park, but this magnificent waterway is a great place to get active.
 There are plenty of great water activities on offer along the river, including kayaking, canoeing and rafting.